muratk5n/thirdwave/en/README.md

 Currently less than 2% of labor is sufficient to produce food - this is the percentage of labor in farming.
-That means the labor of 98% is already not necessary for the most essential item - sustanance.
+That means the labor of 98% is already not necessary for the most essential item - sustenance.

 "If everyone could retire at 18 who would work and produce?"